Farming Simulator 17, please note that the below github link in 2020-04-26 has new commits/releases for FS19 version.

 Load the course, select your product, number of runs to perform (if you so choose), select start at first waypoint and then just drive course.
 All done.

-If you have multiple silos in a row like in North West Texas 4X map, just run the course through all of the silos so if one gets full, the next one hopefully has space and it will unload there.
+If you have multiple silos in a row like in North West Texas 4km terrain, just run the course through all of the silos so if one gets full, the next one hopefully has space and it will unload there.

 Courseplay automatically scans all fields at career mode start or savegame load.
 However it doesnt appear to scan the new plowed field edges (please confirm?), so you must add them by scanning them and overwriting the old field number.